 We recommend Council monitor demand growth and uptake of industrial land in Waikato District in order to ensure appropriate volumes of land are provided for in appropriate locations.

-In terms of demand for industrial space, the available land provides ample sufficiency to meet short, medium and long term needs.
+Notably, in the Huntly and Ngaruawahia Wards.
+In terms of demand for industrial space, the available land provides ample sufficiency to meet short, medium and long term needs overall.
+Care is needed in Huntly and Ngarauwahia.